croakexciting/forfun-os/README.md

 ## Contact me

-Forfun os is just a toy project, if you have any idea or comment, please create a issue or pull request.
+Forfun os is just a toy project and not tested, if you find any bug or have any idea and comment, please create a issue or pull request.